heyrocker/pinballrules/docs/stern/pokemon-rulesheet.md

 # Magikarp (Topper Exclusive Features): {#heading--magikarp}

 When the topper is installed, each Pokémon caught lights one letter of MAGIKARP on the topper.
-When all 8 are lit, shoot the left ramp to start Magikarp Multiball.
-Letters carry over across players and games, and only reset when Magikarp Multiball is played.
+When all 8 are lit, Pikachu vs. Magikarp will start.
+Letters carry over across players and games, and only reset when Pikachu vs. Magikarp mode is played.
+On competition mode, all players have their own sets of MAGIKARP letters that reset when the game ends.

-## Magikarp Multiball: {#heading--magikarp-multiball}
+## Pikachu vs. Magikarp / Gyarados: {#heading--magikarp-multiball}

 2-ball multiball.
 Make blue shots to light a Magikarp Jackpot at the Pokedex captive ball.
 When the jackpot is lit, additional blue shots can be made to build the jackpot.
-Scoring enough jackpots lights the left ramp to evolve Magikarp into Gyarados.
+Scoring 3 jackpots lights the left ramp to evolve Magikarp into Gyarados and start the next phase.

+Pikachu vs. Gyarados is a 6-ball multiball where all shots are lit to score jackpots, but the same shot can't be hit more than once in a row.
+Collecting 10 jackpots lights the left ramp to score four super jackpots (using the scoop on Prem / LE).
+Shooting the right ramp will hold a ball there and multiply the next super jackpot scored.
+The process then repeats.

 # Wizard Modes: {#heading--wizard}

 ## Pikachu vs. Lucario & Pikachu vs. Charizard (Mini-Wizard Modes): {#heading--mini}

-Light the right ramp to start either mini-wizard mode by playing all four **[story modes](#heading--missions)**.
+Light the right ramp to start either mini-wizard mode by playing all four level 1 or level 2 **[story modes](#heading--missions)**.
 The mode will only start if no other modes are currently running.
-The player gets a choice between which mode they want to start; the second time all four modes are played, the mode they didn't choose the first time will start.
+The player gets a choice between which mode they want to start; once the level 2 modes are played, the mode they didn't choose the first time will start.

 - **Pikachu vs. Lucario**: This mode is separated into two phases, a single-ball build phase and a multiball phase, with 15 seconds of ball save given at the start of the build phase.
 During the build phase, the orbit shots and left ramp are lit to increase the jackpot by 250k per shot, and light the right ramp to virtually lock a ball for the multiball phase after 3 build shots are made.
 Once the player drains, or locks the maximum number of balls (6-ball multiball), the multiball phase will start.
 During multiball, two shots are lit at a time to score the jackpot value x balls in play, and move to another shot that hasn't been hit yet.
 Making a total of 15 jackpots will light the right ramp to complete the mode for a super jackpot worth 15x the base jackpot value.
 - **Pikachu vs. Charizard**: 4-ball multiball mode with scoring determined by the number of **story modes** that have been successfully completed.
 The four orbits and ramps are each lit to start a phase.
 Each phase uses 10% of the total score from that shot's respective story mode (ie. shooting the left orbit will start a phase using the values from Bulbasaur 1) as the base shot value.
 Shooting two lit shots while in the phase will light the Pokedex captive ball to score the total value of the shots x balls in play, though the value can be increased by hitting further lit shots before the captive ball.
 Repeating this process, once for all four major shots, will light the center lane to win the battle and score a super jackpot hurry-up starting at the total of all shots made up until the center lane was shot.
 The maximum value of this hurry-up is 100M (200M with **[2x playfield](#heading--berries)** active).
 If the player drains down to a single ball during Pikachu vs. Charizard, they will have 15 seconds to either hit a lit shot or hit the captive ball to add a ball & continue the multiball.
 The mode ends once the player either scores the super jackpot or times out of the last chance.